-THRESHOLD VALUES AND PROCUREMENT METHODS
+THRESHOLD VALUES AND PROCUREMENT PROCEDURES

-11 Low Value Procurement
+10. Low Value Procurement

-- 11.1 If a Framework Agreement or Approved Contractor List is in place, then it must be used as an alternative to the Rules set out in this section unless, in relation to a Framework Agreement only, the Authorised Officer in consultation with the Director determines that the best value for money may be achieved by conducting a separate procurement. - An oral or written request for quotation may be used for low dollar value purchases and well defined products and services.
-A public officer may obtain goods or services with an estimated value of less than \$1,000 on the basis of a single request for quotation made by telephone or in writing without being required to comply with the requirements of section 24 of this Code.
+- 10.1 If an appropriate Framework Agreement or Approved Contractor List is in place, then it must be used as an alternative to the rules set out in this section. - 10.2 An oral or written request for quotation may be used for low dollar value purchases and well defined products and services.
+A public officer may obtain goods, services or works with an estimated value of less than \$1,000 on the basis of a single request for quotation made by telephone or in writing without being required to comply with the requirements of section 23 of this Code.
+Goods, services and works procured on a recurring basis during a fiscal year are subject to aggregation.
 The Total Value of the purchase must be considered before the goods and services are procured.
-The basis of the award is normally to the lowest priced, most responsive bid.
-Full details must be retained on file, including the contractor's name, contact information and quotation details - For contracts or orders with an estimated value between \$1,000 and \$4,999, a public officer must obtain at least three (3) quotations by telephone or in writing and will not be required to comply with paragraphs 15.5, 15.6, 15.8 and 16.2 and sections 25-29 of this Code.
-Full details must be retained on file, including the contractor's name, contact information and quotation details. - 11.4 A system generated Purchase Order must be issued for all procurements.
-The Purchase Order must include a 14 Code of Practice For Project Management And Procurement

-- detailed description of the goods or services and the price. - 11.5 If three (3) quotations are not obtainable despite good faith attempts to acquire them, the Accounting Officer or Authorised Officer must document the efforts made and the results in the procurement file.
+The basis of the award is normally to the lowest priced, most responsive bid. - 10.3 For contracts or orders with an estimated value between \$1,000 and \$4,999, a public officer must obtain at least three (3) quotations by telephone or in writing and will not be required to comply with paragraphs 14.5, 14.6, 14.8 and 15.2 and sections 24.28 of this Code.
+Full details must be retained on file, including the contractor's name, contact information and quotation details. - 10.4 A system generated Purchase Order must be issued for all procurements.
+The Purchase Order must include a detailed description of the goods, services or works and the price. - 10.5 If three (3) quotations are not obtainable despite good faith attempts to acquire them, the Accounting Officer or Authorised Officer must document the efforts made and the results in the procurement file. - 10.6 The Accounting Officer must follow the procedure for obtaining a waiver under section 6 if it is not reasonably practicable to obtain competitive or sufficient competitive quotations as required under paragraph 10.3.

-12 Intermediate Value Procurement
+11. Intermediate Value Procurement

-- 12.1 If a Framework Agreement or Approved Contractor List is in place, then it must be used as an alternative to the Rules set out in this section unless, in relation to a Framework Agreement only, the Authorised Officer in consultation with the Director determines that the best value for money may be achieved by conducting a separate procurement. - 12.2 Subject to paragraphs 12.5 and 12.6, for contracts or orders with an estimated value of between \$5,000 and \$99,999, a public officer must obtain at least three (3) written quotations and will not be required to comply with paragraphs 15.5, 15.6, 15.8 and 16.2, and sections 25-29 of this Code.
-Where it is feasible to do so, quotes must be obtained from a specified businesses.
+- 11.1 If an appropriate Framework Agreement or Approved Contractor List is in place, then it must be used as an alternative to the rules set out in this section. - 11.2 Subject to paragraphs 11.5 and 11.6, for contracts or orders with an estimated value of between \$5,000 and \$99,999, a public officer must obtain at least three (3) written quotations and will not be required to comply with paragraphs 14.5, 14.6, 14.8 and 15.2, and sections 24.28 of this Code.
 All quotations must be retained on the procurement file.
-When evaluating quotations from foreign contractors, public officers must compare the total landed cost of the goods or services with quotations submitted by local contractors.
-The landed cost must include the purchase price, exchange, freight, duty and all handling costs. - 12.3 The Authorised Officer must determine whether the goods or services will be procured using the Open Procedure or the Restricted Procedure, as described in sections 15 and 16, respectively. - 12.4 Purchase Orders must specify the goods or services to be provided and set out the price and terms of payment. - 12.5 If three (3) quotations are not obtainable despite good faith attempts to acquire them, the Authorised Officer must document the efforts undertaken and the results in the procurement file. - 12.6 The Authorised Officer must follow the procedure for obtaining a waiver under section 6 if it is not reasonably practicable to obtain competitive or sufficient competitive quotations as required under paragraph 12.2.
+When evaluating quotations from foreign contractors, public officers must compare the total landed cost of the goods, services or works with quotations submitted by local contractors.
+The landed cost must include the purchase price, exchange, freight, duty and all handling costs.

+- 11.3 The Accounting Officer must determine whether the goods, services or works will be procured using the Open Procedure or the Restricted Procedure, as described in sections 14 and 15, respectively. - 11.4 Purchase Orders must specify the works, goods or services to be provided and set out the price and terms of payment. - 11.5 If three (3) quotations are not obtainable despite good faith attempts to acquire them, the Accounting Officer or Authorised Officer must document the efforts undertaken and the results in the procurement file. - 11.6 The Accounting Officer must follow the procedure for obtaining a waiver under section 6 if it is not reasonably practicable to obtain competitive or sufficient competitive quotations as required under paragraph 11.2.